Home Adaptations for the Disabled

 - Walk-In Shower – No more stepping in and out of the bath, these are perfect for those with disability and mobility issues.

-- Walk-in Bath – No more stepping in and out of the bath, these baths come with a door on the bath for easy access.
+- Easy Access Baths – No more stepping in and out of the bath, these baths come with a door on the bath for easy access.

 - Bathroom Accessories – Assistance poles, Grab rails, Seats, Safety glass, Anti-slip flooring.